IKoshelev/VolvoWroclawConf2025/README.md

 In recent years IDEs started supporting an `.http` file format, which allows you to make a [scratchpad of useful requests in the HTTP syntax itself](https://learn.microsoft.com/en-us/aspnet/core/test/http-files?view=aspnetcore-9.0).
 From experience - this ends up working a lot better then all the UI tools like Postman and I really urge you to give this a try.
 The [stub](https://github.com/IKoshelev/VolvoWroclawConf2025/blob/master/Server/requests.http) is already included with the project.

+## Running everything together locally

+You can run the project in its entirety locally using [Azure Cosmos DB Emulator](https://learn.microsoft.com/en-us/azure/cosmos-db/emulator) or even targeting real Azure instance.
+[Set all 3 projects to run](https://learn.microsoft.com/en-us/visualstudio/ide/how-to-set-multiple-startup-projects?view=vs-2022) for the ultimate seamless debug experience.
+The only limitation of local development is that BFF can't set cookies when accessed from PWA (different ports are treated as different origin domains).
+You can use dev reverse proxy to access both PWA and BFF on the same port, or just intercept the response set-cookie header via [Chrome Network tab](https://developer.chrome.com/docs/devtools/network), run it through `HttpUtility.UrlDecode` and [hard-code in BFF](https://github.com/IKoshelev/VolvoWroclawConf2025/blob/09e6b46584a7a3854901aadfc81152b56d2c36d7/DemoPWA.BFF/BffFunctions.cs#L170).

+## Final word of warning

+PWA were made to make use of cache to work offline.
+Used wisely, this is a great boon.
+However, it can also be a great pain, since different platforms will have very different ideas, as to what should be cached and for how long.
+It may be a good idea for your app to avoid [HTTP caching](https://developer.mozilla.org/en-US/docs/Web/HTTP/Reference/Headers/Cache-Control) completely and instead handle data storage in code via things like [Local Storage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage).

 ## Further in-depth reading